-Cash used in our operating activities was \$2.3 million in fiscal 2007, compared to the \$3.3 million of cash provided from such activities during fiscal 2006.
-During fiscal 2007, cash was primarily used to finance business growth, including increases in accounts receivable (\$4.7 million), inventory (\$2.1 million) and prepaid and other current assets (\$0.9 million).
-This decrease in cash was partially offset by increases in accrued liabilities and customer deposits of \$2.4 million, deferred profit of \$0.9 million and accounts payable of \$0.2 million.
+Cash used in our operating activities was \$2.1 million and \$2.3 million in fiscal 2008 and 2007, respectively, compared to the \$3.3 million of cash provided from such activities during fiscal 2006.
+During fiscal 2008 and 2007, cash was primarily used to finance business growth, including increases in accounts receivable and inventory.
+This use of cash was partially offset each fiscal year by increases in accrued liabilities and customer deposits, deferred profit and accounts payable.